JonKing93/pfdf/docs/resources/dev-guide.rst

     pip install poetry

-and see also the `poetry documentation <https://python-poetry.org/docs/#installation>`_ for additional installation instructions.
+and also read the `poetry documentation <https://python-poetry.org/docs/#installation>`_ for additional installation instructions.

 Next, clone your fork of the project and navigate to the cloned repository.
 Then, use::